BCLibraries/bc-libraries-site/content/news/announcements/2016-01-21-OFloinn-Presents.md

 <p><em>Please join us in the Burns Library's Irish Room for a beer and wine reception immediately following the lecture.</em></p>

-<p>Sponsored by the Boston College University Libraries and the McMullen Museum of Art</p>
+<p>Sponsored by the Boston College University Libraries in collaboration with the McMullen Museum of Art and the Center for Irish Programs</p>